 You cannot sharpen the foil-style electric razor blades because of several reasons.

 You cannot access the inner parts of the foil razor as the blades are tightly packed.
 You cannot access the inner blades to sharpen them as in the case of rotatory head razors.
-The machined blades are ultra-thin and can be bend easily when you try to sharpen them.
+The machined blades are ultra-thin and can be bent easily when you try to sharpen them.
 Therefore you will lose their original shape and performance while trying to increase.

 Therefore, we don’t suggest you sharpen the foil razors.
 Instead, you should try to replace them with new ones.

 There are replacement blades for foil-style razors available on Amazon.com or any other online market.